raspberrypi/documentation/remote-access/ip-address.md

 `-c 3` stands for sending three echo requests

-`-I` with the IP address sets the interface and the source address of the echo request,
+`-I` with the IP address, it sets the interface and the source address of the echo request,
      it is necessary to choose the interface and the IP address, eth0 isn't sufficient - the answer would be the local link address, we need the global unicast address